Whale Watching Cruise (approx 2.5 hours)

 See whales at Eden named as one of Australia’s top Whale Watching destination by Australian Geographic over the last 10 years!
-Whale watching cruises commence August and operate each morning until mid November.
-Duration approximately 3 hours.
+Whale watching cruises commence late May and operate daily until mid November.
+Duration approximately 2.5 hours.

 Location: Eden, NSW